PaytmLabs/nerve/README.md

 Navigate in your browser to http://ip.add.re.ss:80

-# Installation on bare bone server (CentOS 7.x and Ubuntu 18.x)
+# Installation using CentOS 7.x / Ubuntu 18.x
 ## Navigate to /opt
 `cd /opt/`